Imran4424/HasKell-Programming-StepByStep/readme.md

 5. Write a program that read three numbers and display maximum
 6. Write a program that read three numbers and display minimum
 7. Write a program that read mark and display result in grade
+8. Write a program that read any year and display its leap year or not

 # Control Logic